-It is common for mothers to be concerned, and even confused, about how to talk to their young daughters about periods and, moreover, about how to deal with it and help them too.
+It is common for mothers to be concerned, and even confused, about how to talk to their young daughters about periods, period cycle, how it works and, moreover, about how to deal with it and help them too.
 Read on further to understand how you can teach your daughter about periods; also, how you should deal with it.

-Before talking to her, it is important for you to understand the stages in a cycle that are –
+Before talking to her, it is important for you to understand the stages in a period cycle –

 - Pre-ovulation Phase – The hormones in the body of a woman stimulate development of eggs and lining of the uterus, called the endometrium, to thicken.

 - Ovulation Phase – Mature egg is released from the ovary and into the thick lining.

 - Premenstrual Phase – Hormones trigger your body to continue developing the lining of the uterus for supporting the egg if it gets fertilised, however, when you don’t get pregnant i.e. the egg is not fertilised, the lining is shed through the vaginal opening.